debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 What are the PCs composed of?
 Seems like a weird question to ask: they are just lines depicting the direction of maximum variation, right?
 Why should they be "composed of" anything?

 But every PC can also be thought of as a weighted linear combination of the five axes (or our five data columns).
-In fact, this is what PCA does: it calculates these weights automatically from our data.
+In fact, this is what PCA does: it calculates these weights automatically from our dataset.
 We call these weights "loadings".
 We'll now look at the recipe for the first two PCs.

 <img width="450" height="350" alt="LoadingsMatrix1" src="https://github.com/user-attachments/assets/5b5ffa4b-066a-407b-b532-38babc0cc36e" />